Typical Sicilian products: the definitive guide on Sicilus!

 A. Presentation of Sicilus and its specialization in typical Sicilian products

-C. Purpose of the article: to provide a complete guide to discovering typical products
+C. Purpose of the article: to provide a complete guide to discover typical products

 II.
 Categories of typical products